RandomRohit-hub/CodeSentinel-Extension/README.md

-# Algo-Sentry VS Code Extension 🤖
+# Code Sentinel VS Code Extension 🤖

 > **Transforming the way you write and understand Data Structures & Algorithms.**